quintonwall/Simplytics/README.md

 simplytics.writeToSalesforce(salesforce)
 ```

-The easiest, and most efficient time to write events is by adding calls to simplytics within your AppDelegate lifecycle events, applicationWillResignActive and/or applicationWillTerminate.
+The easiest, and most efficient time to write events is by adding calls to simplytics within your AppDelegate lifecycle event, applicationWillResignActive and/or applicationWillTerminate.
 This allows batching writes to save Salesforce API calls, and performs the (async) network operation when the user isn't actively using your app.
 The result is users will never see any performance impact on your app experience.
 Of course, you can call writeToSalesforce any time you like, as long as you have already authenticated into salesforce.

 ```swift
 func applicationWillResignActive(_ application: UIApplication) {
     simplytics.writeToSalesforce(salesforce)
 }
 ```
+It is important to note that, for security and policy reasons,  Salesforce does not allow API calls when an app is running in the background.
+This means that any call to writeToSaleforce within applicationWillTerminate will not be written until the next time the app runs and writeToSalesforce is called.
+Simplytics persistents all log events locally in a Realm database.
+This means that you will not loose any events logged when in the background, but you can not persist an eventid across app sessions.
+In other words, you cant call endEvent and correctly have event duration calculated.

-For a complete example of configuring Simplytics, check out the AppDelegate in the sample app.
+For a complete example of configuring Simplytics, including how to log app active duration, check out the AppDelegate in the sample app.

 ### Salesforce
 Install the following unmanaged package into your Salesforce org.
 This will create the require custom objects where events are stored, an ApexRest service used to post events to Salesforce, and a collection of reports to track mobile app usage.